N-HEDGER/NEURO_PYTHON/readme.md

 # Welcome!

-Here I will host some notebooks for illustrating some useful tools for neuroimaging in python.
+Here I will host some notebooks for illustrating some useful tools for fmri data processing in python.
+Specifically, nipype, nilearn and nibabel.
+These all sit in the [nipy](https://nipy.org/) family of packages.

 Each of these I will accompany with a set of slides.

+I have also provided some general readmes on why I like to use [python](/PYTHON) and [nipype](/NIPYPE) and [nilearn/nibabel](/NILEARN & NIBABEL).

 ## Notebooks